Sean-C22512/CS-FinalYear-Vault/Templates/NotebookLM Flashcard Prompt.md

 3. Use cloze deletion format where appropriate ({{c1::...}}).

-4. Tag each flashcard for Obsidian with: #anki/{ModuleCode} #flashcards.

-5. Do not invent any content beyond what is in the text.
+4. Do not invent any content beyond what is in the text.

-6. Organize flashcards in the order concepts appear in the lecture note.
+5. Organize flashcards in the order concepts appear in the lecture note.

-7. Output in Markdown format ready to paste into /Flashcards/Week{WeekNumber} - {Topic}.md.
+6. Output in Markdown format ready to paste into /Flashcards/Week{WeekNumber} - {Topic}.md.

 **Lecture Note Text:**